List of power stations in the Republic of Ireland

-The following page lists all of the power stations operating in the Republic of Ireland.
+This page lists all of the power stations operating in the Republic of Ireland.

 Power plants

 The table below gives a detailed overview of the fossil-fuel based power plants operating in Ireland in 2017.
 The data is publicly available and updated annually by the Irish Transmission System Operator (TSO), EirGrid, in its Generation Adequacy Report.
 In total there was 6609 MW of power plants available in 2017.